Skip to main content

 Now available!
 "Visual History of Silent Movies: A reissue of the 1927 pictorial survey 'Masters and Masterpieces of the Screen'" — order your paperback at Amazon

 Calling all classic movie fans!
-Check out these book bargains this week during Amazon's Prime Day sale July 16-17, 2024.
-From Old Hollywood trivia to a beginner's guide for newbies, and from Harold Lloyd to "It's a Wonderful Life," Reel Old Movies has discounted our books -- starting at $5 -- this week.
-Here's a quick round-up of books on sale from Reel Old Movies: Beginner's Guide to Classic Movies Katharine Hepburn vs. Audrey Hepburn.
+Check out these books this week during Amazon's Prime Day sale in July 2025 or if you need to top off your cart.
+From Old Hollywood trivia to a beginner's guide for newbies, and from Harold Lloyd to "It's a Wonderful Life," Reel Old Movies has a range of books for classic film fans.
+Here's a quick round-up of books from Reel Old Movies: Beginner's Guide to Classic Movies Katharine Hepburn vs. Audrey Hepburn.
 “Gilda,” “Laura” or “Harold and Maude”?
 John Wayne, John Ford and John Gilbert.
 Tens of thousands of movies and hundreds of stars over several decades can be daunting.
 Where to even start?
 This guide of 50 movies is a way to jumpstart your classic movie appreciation by providing a broad cross-section of films from a variety of movie genres, directors and stars.
-You’ll get a solid foundation of Old Hollywood, but even better – you’ll start to discover for yourself which styles and stars you like and pursue more of those m
+You’ll get a solid foundation of Old Hollywood, but even better – you’ll start to discover for yourself which styles and stars you like and pursue more of those ...